 Perak police deputy chief Datuk Zakaria Yusof who said this, also denied that the accident could have been caused by the road’s oily patches.

 And then, after making a rather “jumping the gun” statement, Zakaria Yusof says this to cover his back:-

 “However, it is up to the Malaysian Institute of Road Safety Research (Miros), Puspakom and Commercial Vehicle Licensing Board (CVLB) to determine the cause of the accident,” he told a press conference, here, today.

-What he meant by that?
-It is up to MIROS (now changed to independent board) to determine the cause but I am saying that it is due to the bus and the driver?
+It is up to MIROS (now changed to an independent board) to determine the cause but I am saying that it is due to the bus and the driver?
 MIROS already mentioned that investigations will take about 2 weeks to complete and yet, Zakaria, did not see the wisdom to wait for the investigations to be completed and jump into his own conclusions based on initial observations.

-If this been said by a lay man, it would have been understandable (after all, we have seen accidents happened due to reckless drivers and defective buses and why should this be any different) but Zakaria is not a lay person – he is the deputy police chief for the state of Perak and what he says matters.
-It may even influence on the outcome of the official investigations.
+If this been said by a layman, it would have been understandable (after all, we have seen accidents happened due to reckless drivers and defective buses and why should this be any different) but Zakaria is not a layperson – he is the deputy police chief for the state of Perak and what he says matters.
+It may even influence the outcome of the official investigations.

 Uthayakumar and Hindraf before the last general election were doing just fine – despite having 4 of the main leaders under ISA, Hindraf remained as a pressure group to both BN and PR.
 Hindraf sided with PR during the last general election and contributed to the tsunami that shook BN upside down.

 However, things have changed a lot since then especially when you read things like this:-